 Part-time students may also receive study advice during their study programme.
-The binding study advice also applies for the part-time study programmes for Law and Philosophy.
+The BSA also applies for the part-time study programmes for Law and Philosophy.

 4.5 Study supervision

 Students have a right to study supervision and to the services of a counsellor.
 Students may also call on the assistance of a student psychologist.